Timsud/DVAE/README.md

 }
 ```

-If you use this in your research, we kindly ask that you cite the above workshop paper
+If you use this in your research, we kindly ask that you cite the above arxiv paper

 ## Dependencies